viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 Click **Save config** and head to the **Components** tab.

-You cannot interact directly with the [Vision Service](/services/vision/).
+You cannot interact directly with the [vision service](/services/vision/).
-To be able to interact with the Vision Service you must configure a camera component.
+To be able to interact with the vision service you must configure a camera component.

 {{< alert title="Tip" color="tip" >}}
 If you want to detect other colors, change the color parameter `detect_color`.